 “The Jammu-Srinagar National Highway has been thrown open for traffic this morning,” a Traffic Department official said in Srinagar.

-- Srinagar-Jammu National Highway reopened for traffic
+- Srinagar-Jammu National Highway remains shut for traffic

 He said the highway was opened for one-way traffic from Jammu to Srinagar after the road was cleared off the debris due to landslides following an improvement in the weather.